 “lower the risks to the Denver region from catastrophic South Platte River floodwaters that have plagued the area for more than 100 years.”

 Built at the confluence of the Cherry and Cottonwood Creeks, the dam’s slipway is designed to divert floodwaters away from local structures and has never been used.
-But even so, the dam is seen as notable risk because of the densely populated areas that surround it.
+But even so, the dam is seen as a notable risk because of the densely populated areas that surround it.

 A weather event dropping twice as much rainfall as the storm that soaked Boulder County in 2013 would need to occur for water to spill over the dam, according to the US Army Corps of Engineers.
 But if you live nearby, you shouldn’t be too worried because the dam’s creators estimate the chances of that happening are a scant one in 58,800 during any given year.